 Sanitize the furniture

 A steamer is another highly effective solution to remove smoke odors and tobacco stains from your surfaces.
 If you have just moved into a furnished house, your first and utmost priority would be to clean all the furniture in your house.
 To make your job easier, use a clothes steamer to sanitize your furniture and remove tobacco stains.
 It’s advisable to look for one that comes with a telescopic handle so that it will be easier for you to clean curtains, blinds, fans or another object at different heights.
 You can also opt for a handheld garment steamer if you need to clean smaller objects.
+If you want to get rid of it fast yet not long term, you need to:

 Clean the walls and floors